 Investing in only one cryptocurrency will not work out well in the long run.
-Simply because Bitcoin has the most reputation today, does not guarantee its success in future.
+Simply because Bitcoin has the most reputation today, does not guarantee its success in the future.
 There is a wide array of choices.
 Multiple investments in different cryptocurrencies should bear better fruition.

 Fasten up for Volatility

-Even stock market crashes would fall short to cause you heartache that severely, in comparison to the volatile nature of cryptocurrency market.
-You would require a nerve of steel and an iron will the weather this storm!
+Even stock market crashes would fall short to cause you heartache that severely, in comparison to the volatile nature of the cryptocurrency market.
+You would require a nerve of steel and an iron will the weather create this storm!